rayryeng/Udacity_Deep_Reinforcement_Learning_Nanodegree/p2_continuous-control/README.md

     for the final submission of the project as they were already included in the original repository and are for exploratory analysis only.

-1. The `Train_Reacher.ipynb` notebook file chronicles the training process to allow the 20 Reacher agents to learn what is necessary solve the Reacher environment.
-The agent is trained by using a the Deep Deterministic Policy Gradient (DDPG) algorithm where the Actor and Critic mechanisms were learned by training a deep neural network.
+3. The `Train_Reacher.ipynb` notebook file chronicles the training process to allow the 20 Reacher agents to learn what is necessary solve the Reacher environment.
+The agent is trained by using the Deep Deterministic Policy Gradient (DDPG) algorithm where the Actor and Critic mechanisms were learned by training a deep neural network.
 This involves defining the Unity environment and getting the default "brain", importing in the class that implements the DDPG Agent (will talk about this soon) and running the DDPG training loop to finally save the learned weights for use in testing.

-2. `model.py` contains the model definitions for the Actor and Critic, both represented as a neural network in the `Actor` and `Critic` classes respectively.
+4. `model.py` contains the model definitions for the Actor and Critic, both represented as a neural network in the `Actor` and `Critic` classes respectively.

-3. `ddpg_agent.py` contains the engine for training an Actor-Critic system through the DDPG algorithm.
+5. `ddpg_agent.py` contains the engine for training an Actor-Critic system through the DDPG algorithm.
 It is also used in the `Train_Reacher.ipynb` notebook.
 When we interact with the world and obtain the state vectors, actions and rewards we provide these to the engine so that it will update the neural network weights defined by the aforementioned models and eventually learn to solve the Reacher environment.

-4.  `checkpoints` is a directory containing the saved weights for the DDPG Actor and Critic, which are in `checkpoints/checkpoint_actor.pth` and `checkpoints/checkpoint_critic.pth` respectively.
+6.  `checkpoints` is a directory containing the saved weights for the DDPG Actor and Critic, which are in `checkpoints/checkpoint_actor.pth` and `checkpoints/checkpoint_critic.pth` respectively.

-5.  `Test_Reacher.ipynb` and `Test_Reacher_MacOS.ipynb` are notebooks that
+7.  `Test_Reacher.ipynb` and `Test_Reacher_MacOS.ipynb` are notebooks that
     reload the trained DDPG Actor-Critic and runs the environment in test mode so that we can visually inspect the performance of the 20 agents.

-6. The Reacher directories contain the Unity environment that is used to interact with the DDPG Actor-Critic.
+8. The Reacher directories contain the Unity environment that is used to interact with the DDPG Actor-Critic.
 These were also not included in the final project submission.